wasmium/wasmium-wasm/README.md

 WASM binary reader and writer.

 > [!WARNING]
-> wasmium-wasm-binary is under development.
+> wasmium-wasm is under development.
 >
 > Report any issue or bug <a href="/issues">in the GitHub repository.</a>
 >